-6.4 Peer on Peer Abuse
+6.6 Peer on Peer Abuse

 All staff should be aware that safeguarding issues can manifest themselves via peer on peer abuse.
 The reasons for this are complex and are often multi-faceted.
 We understand that we need as a school to have clear mechanisms and procedures in place to identify and report incidents or concerns.
 We aim to reduce this behaviour and any related incidents with an expectation to eliminate this conduct in the school.
-Peer on peer abuse is a Safeguarding concern and will require a discussion with the DSL who will seek advice from agencies and professionals including reference to the safeguarding procedures.
-This will involve in the first instance having a conversation with MARU.